posthtml/posthtml-noscript/README.md

 **Before:**

-In this example, [Adobe Typekit](https://fonts.adobe.com/) is loaded using JavaScript.
-Without a resource link fallback, custom fonts won't be loaded.
+In this example, custom fonts are loaded via [Adobe Typekit](https://fonts.adobe.com/) using JavaScript.
+Without a resource link fallback, custom fonts can't be loaded.

 ```html
 <head>